Trading Education Center

 Anchoring Bias

-Fixating on previous day's close or opening prices.
-More pronounced during extended hours when reference points are limited.
+Fixating on previous close or opening price.
+More pronounced in extended hours when reference points are limited.

 Recency Bias

 Overweighting recent price action.
-Monday opens often reflect overreaction to Friday's final hour movements.
+Monday opens often reflect overreaction to Friday's final hour.

 Confirmation Bias

 Seeking information that confirms existing positions.
-More dangerous during low-volume periods with limited price discovery.
+Dangerous during low-volume periods with limited price discovery.

 Herding Behavior

 Following crowd sentiment.
-Most apparent during market opens when institutional orders create momentum waves.
+Most apparent at market opens when institutional orders create momentum waves.

 Options Market Sessions